 Students do not of course not need to wear face coverings when they are in their own accommodation within University-owned halls of residence on our Treforest campus.
 Students still need to wear them outside of their accommodation in shared facilities such as the laundry facilities.

 Where PPE is required, because of a specific task or because sufficient social distancing cannot be achieved, then clinical standard personal protective equipment will be issued after a relevant risk assessment of tasks has been carried out.

-The normal pattern of field trips are not currently possible.
-No international field trips will take place until at least January 2021.
+The normal pattern of field trips is not currently possible.
+No international field trips are currently taking place.
 However, some UK field work may be possible if the safety of students and staff can be maintained, and if it complies with current Government guidance.
-Each field trip will be considered individually by the course teams to evaluate whether they will be possible later during the academic year, taking into consideration the wider situation with the Covid-19 pandemic at that time, as well Government guidelines, travel restrictions and social distancing protocols.
+Each field trip is being considered individually by the course teams to evaluate whether they will be possible later during the academic year, taking into consideration the wider situation with the Covid-19 pandemic at that time, as well Government guidelines, travel restrictions and social distancing protocols.